disaster-capitalism/topic-modelling/README.md

 ## Running the Analyses
 To reproduce the STM analysis pipeline, execute the R script `structural_topic_models.R`.
 Within the file two parameters can be set:
-- `json`: Relative path to the directory containing the json files with the scraped corpus text.
+- `json`: Relative path to the directory containing the JSON files with the scraped corpus text.
 The default is within in the submodule, i.e., `scrape-corpus/studies_on_water_scraped`.
 - `fit`: Boolean whether to fit the structural topic models.
 If `FALSE`, saved model objects are loaded from the directory.
 Defaults to `FALSE`.

 ## References
+OECD (2022).
+OECD Studies on Water. https://doi.org/10.1787/22245081

 Roberts, M. E., Stewart, B. M., Tingley, D., & Airoldi, E. M. (2013, December).
 The structural topic model and applied social science.
 In *Advances in Neural Information Processing Systems Workshop on Topic Models: Computation, Application, and Evaluation* (Vol. 4, pp. 1-20).

 Roberts, M. E., Stewart, B. M., Tingley, D., Lucas, C., Leder‐Luis, J., Gadarian, S. K., ... & Rand, D. G. (2014).
 Structural topic models for open‐ended survey responses. *American Journal of Political Science, 58*(4), 1064-1082.